DoubleDotStudios/Game-Design-Documents/PirateJam16/intro.md

 A battle simulator where you control troops with uniqueattacks to defend and defeat other armies.
 Strategy is involved due to a limited amount of money that can be spent on troops.
 The inspiration from this is the control over what you use with the limitation of a cooldown.

 ## Player Experience
-For [n] rooms you must strategically use your traps to defeat the bosses.
+For 4 rooms you must strategically use your traps to defeat the bosses.
 Each of your traps has a cooldown so be strategic about what you use at what time.
 Each boss has a unique set of attacks so be ready for anything.
 I your adventurer is to perish then you'll have to start again and learn from your mistakes.

 ## Platform
 The game is developed primarily for Web.